Electronic Portfolio (ePortfolio or eP)

-An ePortfolio, electronic portfolio or eP is a collection of purposefully self-selected artifacts (text, audio, video, photo, etc.) that are connected together by a narrative, to demonstrate learning, understanding and growth.
-An ePortfolio can be used for reflection on goals and learning, track progress, self-reflection, critique, or articulate ideas.
+An electronic portfolio, ePortfolio, or eP, is a collection of purposefully self-selected artifacts (text, audio, video, photo, etc.) that are connected together by a narrative, to demonstrate learning, understanding and growth.
+An eP can be used for reflection on goals and learning, track progress, self-reflection, critique, or articulate ideas.
 An eP considers the values and beliefs as well as the what and how of learning.
 An eP may include co-curricular and extra-curricular activities, especially how they help to define the individual and their growth.

-This is a quick overview not a comprehensive how to guide.
+Note: This is a quick overview, not a comprehensive how-to guide.

 There is a variety of types of ePs.
 These include:

 - Competency-based where artifacts are collected to support or demonstrate achievement of a prescribed set of skills, or knowledge.